v1.3.0

 • Cross-platform (macOS, Linux, Windows)

-• Automatic fallback mode
+• Automatic fallback option

 Performance